simo4-4/DAG_Workflow_Manager/README.md

    Define your tasks and their dependencies using an easy-to-use interface.

 2. **Task Execution**:
-   Tasks are executed in the order defined, with independent tasks running in parallel.
+   Tasks are executed in the order defined within a workflow, with independent tasks running in parallel.

 3. **Threaded Execution**:
    Each task runs in its own thread.

 4. **Task Types**:
-   - Tasks can be either **CPU-heavy** or **I/O-heavy**.
+   - A task is a basic unit of execution that have dependencies between them express the order in which they should run in
+   - You can extend the Task class and create your own custom Task, which can be reusuable or not, as you see fit !
+For example, you cound have a task in charge of ingesting data from a database or from a RabbitMQ queue which would then pass the results to the next component.
-   - For **Network I/O-heavy tasks**, Asyncio event loops are used for concurrency to avoid the overhead of additional threads.
+   - For **Network I/O-heavy tasks**, use the **AsyncTask** type where Asyncio event loops are used for concurrency to avoid the overhead of additional threads.

 5. **Chunking Large Files** *(to be implemented)*:
    Large files can be chunked by columns and saved into different partitions.
 These partitions can be processed on different processes or servers.
 For example, we could chunk a CSV file by a hash of `memberId`, ensuring rows with the same `memberId` are grouped together.
 Alternatively, a solution using Spark can be considered.